gssi/Company2CRM-example/README.md

 # Company2CRM-example
-This repository contains an ATL Project called Company2CRM transforming models conform to the Company metamodel into models conform to the CRM metamodel.
+This repository contains an ATL Project called Company2CRM transforming models conform to the Company metamodel into models conform to the CRM metamodel by means of the [Company2CRM.atl](https://github.com/gssi/Company2CRM-example/blob/master/Company2CRM.atl) transformation.
 ## This reposity is composed as follows:
 - The *Company2CRM* transformation
 - A folder *metamodels* containing the Company (left) and CRM (right) metamodels